MaryGodwinAkpan/ALX-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execution permission to the owner, the group owner and the other users, to the file hello
+This script sets the permission to the file hello as follows; Owner: No permission at all, Group: No permission at all, Other users: all the permissions